Trusted Body Integrity Experts for Over 50 Years

 Step 2: Body Integrity Inspection Appointment

-• Once your repair plan is approved and work is completed, register for a Body Integrity Inspection appointment online.
+Once your repair plan is approved and work is completed, Complete the online intake form or call 204-853-2038.

 Step 3: Re-Inspection (If Required)

-• Once repairs are verified, we will issue your BIIC so you can proceed with a Certificate of Inspection (COI) for registration.
+Once repairs are verified, we will issue your BIIC so you can proceed with a Certificate of Inspection (COI) for registration.
+If you would like, we can also facilitate the COI at an accredited facility on your behalf—please let us know at this stage.

 Notes for Customers

-• Tow Only – Salvageable vehicles cannot be driven until both a BIIC and COI are issued.
+Tow Only – Salvageable vehicles cannot be driven until both a BIIC and COI are issued and you’ve registered your vehicle with MPI.
 They must be towed to and from appointments.

 Contact & Resources